WHOSE TREES ARE THEY?

 The center 32 feet of the right-of-way was paved.
 Next to the pavement is a 10-foot wide grassy boulevard, and then a 4-foot sidewalk.
 On the boulevard were four large healthy elm trees which had been maintained by the Footes.
 Although the trees had cracked and heaved the sidewalk, there had been no complaints that the trees impeded foot travel, nor had the trees interfered with motorized travel.

 Held: The injunction was dissolved.
-The Court observed that the owner of property abutting a right-of-way for public travel had the right to use his one half of roadway in any manner compatible with use by public of its easement.
-Any encroachment on the public right-of-way must be clearly obstruction to public easement before municipality may remove it without an adjudication that it was in fact an obstruction.
+The Court observed that the owner of property abutting a right-of-way for public travel had the right to use his half of the roadway in any manner compatible with use by the public of its easement.
+Any encroachment on the public right-of-way must be clearly an obstruction to the public easement before the municipality may remove it without an adjudication that it was in fact an obstruction.

-The Footes were not entitled to compensation for removal of trees within public right-of-way, the Court ruled, although they had a property right in the trees, because the taking was pursuant to a project which was a proper exercise of police power and encompassed a public purpose, and removal of trees was necessary to implementation of the project.
-After all, the Court said, the removal of the boulevard trees within the platted right-of-way was necessary to the street improvement project, and if not removed, the trees would clearly obstruct the public’s easement of travel.
+The Footes were not entitled to compensation for the removal of trees within the public right-of-way, the Court ruled.
+Although the Footes had a property right in the trees, because the taking was pursuant to a project which was a proper exercise of police power and encompassed a public purpose, and because removal of trees was necessary to the implementation of the project, the Footes could not recover anything for their removal.
+After all, the Court said, the removal of the boulevard trees within the platted right-of-way was necessary for the street improvement project, and if not removed, the trees would clearly obstruct the public’s easement of travel.

 – Tom Root